Brian0706/GDDC_Example_Game/README.md

 ## Current Roles
 ### Art: Jack
 - Come up with a art style for the game
-### Music: Santosh
+### Music: Santhosh
-- See who would be willing to collab with us on the game
+- Music Makers are onboard to produce the game's soundtrack.
+Jack is working with them on the creative vision.
 ### Coding: Brian, Xin
 - Come up with what needs to be coded